 Can I Plate or Dip my Yellow Gold Ring?

 While this is possible, we never recommend it.
 When even the tiniest amount of rhodium begins to wear off, you will start to see the bright yellow gold shining through.
 Your rings will spend more time in the shop being plated, and you will spend more money in the long run.
 We strongly suggest re-mounting your stones into white gold or platinum up front, for your long term benefit.
-If you do decide to have your yellow gold ring plated there will be a small fee to engrave the inside of your ring “Yellow.”
-When you bring your rings in for cleanings this marking will let us know that we cannot buff or polish it.
 On the contrary, rhodium plating yellow gold earrings or pendants will last much longer.

 How Do You Rhodium Plate?